bartekmi/x10/x10/doc/base_library.md

 - Data Type: String
 ### Attribute 'margin'

-Margin around the component (in pixels)
+Margin around the component (in pixels).
+Margin is the distance between the border (if any) and the surrounding world.

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'marginBottom'

 Margin below the component (in pixels)

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'marginLeft'

 Margin to the left of the component (in pixels)

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'marginRight'

 Margin to the right of the component (in pixels)

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'marginTop'

 Margin on top of the component (in pixels)

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'maxWidth'

 Maximum width that the object should have in the UI (in pixels)

+- Data Type: Float
+### Attribute 'padding'

+Padding around the component (in pixels).
+Padding is the distance between the element and border (if any).

-- Data Type: Integer
+- Data Type: Float
 ### Attribute 'visible'

 Is the object visible on the UI?